 Mental Health Crisis Support in Washington: Immediate Help When You Need It Most

 When a mental health crisis hits, it can feel overwhelming, frightening, and isolating.
 In these moments, you need clear, immediate guidance and access to compassionate, professional support.
 If you or someone you love is in crisis in Washington, this page provides a direct, actionable path to help—right now.
 Your safety is the absolute priority.
-Below, you’ll find urgent resources and information about our supportive crisis care services.
+Below, you’ll find urgent resources and information about our supportive crisis care services, which complement ongoing care such as chronic mental health condition care in Washington.

 In Crisis?
 Get Immediate Help Now